- Conditions & treatments

 If your child has more attacks of rheumatic fever then they may develop rheumatic heart disease.
 This can cause serious heart problems, damaging your child’s heart forever.
 Your child may need heart surgery.

 Information about what the Ministry and the health sector are doing to address rheumatic fever in New Zealand. – Rheumatic fever

-Rheumatic fever usually starts one to five weeks after your child has had strep throat.
+Rheumatic fever usually starts 1–5 weeks after your child has had strep throat.